awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-access.md

 }
 ```

 For trusted administrators, you could provide full access to all Systems Manager parameter API operations by using a policy like the following example\.
-This policy gives the user full access to all production parameters that begin with dbserver\-prod\-\*\.
+This policy gives the user full access to all production parameters that begin with `dbserver-prod-*`\.

 ```
 {